-Make Career Choices: Job and Career Development: This program is a community based, coordinated network of career support services for youth and adults.
+Make Career Choices: Job and Career Development – Community based program, coordinated network of career support services for youth and adults.

-OUT LOUD: This program contains several series within it to engage children and youth.
+OUT LOUD – Program contains several series within it to engage children and youth.

-Tales for the Tall/Wii for the Tall: These are programs for the developmentally disabled, created by Airdrie Public Library.
+Tales for the Tall/Wii for the Tall – Programs for the developmentally disabled, created by Airdrie Public Library.

-Teens After Hours: This is a program in which teens come to the library after regular open hours, developed by Airdrie Public Library.
+Teens After Hours – Program in which teens come to the library after regular open hours, developed by Airdrie Public Library.

-Project Connect: This is an initiative to deliver services to immigrants, developed by Brooks Public Library.
+Project Connect – Initiative to deliver services to immigrants, developed by Brooks Public Library.

-The Living Library: This is a program that designates individuals as "books" that can be "signed out" by library patrons.
+The Living Library – Program that designates individuals as "books" that can be "signed out" by library patrons.
 It was implemented by Calgary Public Library.

-It's a Crime Not to Read: This is a literacy program by Calgary Public Library.
+It's a Crime Not to Read – Literacy program by Calgary Public Library.

-The Freedom Project: This is an initiative to celebrate Freedom To Read Week by Edmonton Public Library.
+The Freedom Project – Initiative to celebrate Freedom To Read Week by Edmonton Public Library.

-Law at Lunch: This is a videoconferenced program by Lethbridge Public Library.
+Law at Lunch – Videoconference program by Lethbridge Public Library.